Who Is Oscar Pistorius?

 Pistorius' childhood was shaped partly by tragedy.
 His parents divorced when he was six, a fact that largely contributed to a strained relationship between Pistorius and his father, a businessman.
 His mother died when he was 15, the result of drug complications following a hysterectomy.
 Pistorius's own physical health was marred at birth.
 Born without a fibula in either of his legs, his parents made the difficult decision to have their son's legs amputated below his knees just before his first birthday.

 Within six months, Pistorius was walking successfully with a pair of prosthetic legs.
 His handicap hardly slowed his involvement in sports, which spanned from cricket to wrestling to boxing.

-It wasn't until he was 16, and in need of a sport that could help him rehab a knee injury sustained in a rugby match, that Pistorius was introduced to the track.
+It wasn't until he was 16 and in need of a sport that could help him rehab a knee injury sustained in a rugby match, that Pistorius was introduced to track.
 His rise in the sport came quickly.
 In January 2004, he competed in his first 100-meter race; nearly eight months later, Pistorius, wearing a pair of Flex-Foot Cheetahs, a lightweight carbon fiber foot, captured the gold medal in the 200-meter race at the 2004 Athens Paralympics.

 Following his win in Athens, Pistorius competed in several races in South Africa against able-bodied athletes.
 Success begat greater attention, and European race organizers were soon inviting Pistorius to their events.

 However, the runner's artificial legs became a source of controversy.
 In 2007, the International Association of Athletic Foundations (IAAF) banned Pistorius from competing, stating that his artificial legs gave him an unfair advantage over able-bodied athletes.
 Pistorius immediately appealed the ruling, and in May 2008 the Court of Arbitration for Sport overturned the IAAF decision.